VeianthanJayaramu/Kelantan_leptospirosis_modelling/README.md

 Reminder!

 - model running time depends on the computer and model parameters.
-- try with a single combination of tunegrid and k value for a quick model run.
+- try with a single combination of tunegrid and a smaller k-fold value for a quick model run.

 The end :)